Always be Two Steps Ahead of Your Enemy: Routing and Sampling in the LDS under Churn

-We now wish to show that all $X_{vi}$ are independent.
-A message's trajectory is uniquely defined by starting node $v$ and end point $p$.
-Both of these values are choosen uninformly and independently at random.
-Thus, two variables $X_{vi}$ and $X_{wl}$ with $v \neq w$ or $i \neq l$ are independent.
-This was to be shown. \end{enumerate} \end{proof}
+Observe that a message's trajectory is uniquely defined by the starting node $v$ and the end point $p$.
+Since for each message the target node is chosen uniformly and independently at random from $[0,1)$-interval, we conclude that the set of random variables $\left(X^{j}_{I:(v,i)}\right)_{v \in V, i \in [\varphi]}$ are independent.